This article briefly discusses:

-What is a Drain Inspection?
+- What is a drainage inspection checklist;

 Drain inspections are vital to help businesses prevent potential risks such as leaks, floods, and other public health and safety issues.
 Proper execution of drain inspections can:

 - Detect early problems to eliminate expensive repairs;

 - Prevent the hassle of slow water drainage and waste clogs;

 - Mitigate the risk of damaged pipelines and drainages systems; and

 A drainage inspection checklist is a tool used by trained engineers, licensed plumbers, or drainage inspectors to ensure drainage systems are in good working condition.
 It is an accompanying tool with a drain camera system to easily record the location of defects and damages such as drain line clogs and pipeline leaks.